We recognise the importance of effective, timely communication with shareholders and the wider investment community.

 Regular investor seminars provide a two-way communication opportunity with investors and analysts.

 To ensure that members of the board have an understanding of the views of major shareholders, a number of processes and initiatives are in place.
-The Chief Financial Officer reports to the board at each meeting and provides regular investor updates as part of this reporting.
-The Head of Investor Relations also reports regularly to the board, and finally, an annual survey of major shareholders’ opinions is presented to the board.
+The Chief Financial Officer reports to the Board at each meeting and provides regular investor updates as part of this reporting.
+The Head of Strategy & Investor Relations also reports regularly to the Board, and share major shareholders’ views and opinions with the board.